jfuellert/AFFEvent/README.md

 AFFEvent is built from non-ARC and is currently not ARC friendly.
 Use '-fno-objc-arc' compiler flags in your project's Build Phases for AFFEvent files when using ARC.

 ##Installation
 Copy the AFFEvent folder and contents to your project.
+Be sure to always use the latest release binary for the easiest and most stable installation.
 Add the current line to your <AppName>-Prefix.pch file :

     #import "AFFEventCenter.h"